-This year, Thailand served as the ASEAN Chair and our National Assembly assumed the Presidency of the ASEAN Inter-Parliamentary Assembly or AIPA.
+This year, Thailand serves as the ASEAN Chair and our National Assembly assumed the Presidency of the ASEAN Inter-Parliamentary Assembly or AIPA.
 While AIPA is small compared to the IPU, we remain united in our diversity of nationality, ethnicity and geography.

 This year, our goal is to strengthen the ASEAN Community through parliamentary means.
-Particularly, we worked to harmonize laws within ASEAN to facilitate a strong, rules-based, people-centered community where no one is left behind.
+Particularly, we worked to harmonize laws within ASEAN to facilitate a strong, rule-based, people-centered community where no one is left behind.
 AIPA parliamentarians intensified their cooperation at various summits.

 But effective governing in the region also requires proper coordination between the Executive and Legislative branches.
 The ASEAN Summit last June saw both branches coming together in collaboration.
 On that occasion, I proposed that the Secretariat coordinate a new forum for consultation between ASEAN and the ASEAN Inter-Parliamentary Assembly or AIPA.
-As the people's elected representative, no one knows their problem better than us the Parliamentarians.
-Therefore, it is our duty to convey the peoples' needs to the Executive.
-Only then will their problems be accurately addressed.
+As the chief legislative and former head of the executive branches of the country, I am convinced that, no one understands peoples' problems better than the Parliamentarians.
+And more important is to solve these problems into real practice.
+It is our duty to convey the peoples' needs to the Executive.
+Only then will their problems be actually addressed.